William N. Rom: Awards and honors

 William N. Rom received the Val Vallyathan Award from the American Thoracic Society Assembly on Environmental, Occupational, and Population Health in 2015.
 He received an Alumni Award of Merit from Harvard School of Public Health in 2011 and the Champion of Change Award from the White House in 2013 for his work on Climate Change.

 The William N. Rom Environmental Lung Disease Laboratory at NYU/Bellevue Hospital for research on World Trade Center dust was named in his honor.
-In addition, The William N. Rom and David Kamelhar Associate Professor of Medicine was named jointly in his honor.
+In addition, The William N. Rom and David Kamelhar Associate Professor of Medicine was endowed jointly in his honor.